-Our Mission: To bring together researchers, experts and policy makers interested in the use of economic experimental approaches to evaluate and improve the Common Agricultural Policy (CAP).
+Our Mission: To bring together researchers, evaluators and policy makers interested in the use of economic experimental approaches for more evidence-based policy design and evaluation.

 Economic experiments are at the forefront of these recent methodological developments.
 By economic experiments, we mean discrete choice experiments (DCEs), laboratory experiments, field experiments and randomized controlled trials (RCTs).
 Their main common feature is to rely on data that are generated in a controlled setting, with a randomized assignment of participants to treatment and control groups.
 In contrast to “naturally-occurring” observational data, experimental data are obtained through a rigorous experimental protocol.
 This allows for a clearer identification of impact and causality and results which are potentially replicable in different contexts or with different types of participants.

 helping to design well-adjusted and effective policy interventions based on behavioural insights and on outcomes of pilot studies mobilizing experimental approaches (ex-ante evaluation)